srs81/CakePHP-AjaxMultiUpload/README.md

 CakePlugin::load('AjaxMultiUpload', array('bootstrap' => true));
 ```

-This will allow the plugin to load all the files that it needs included it's own bootstrap.
+This will allow the plugin to load all the files that it needs including it's own bootstrap.

 ### Create file directory